 Pullback Trading Strategy

 Here is what pullback traders usually do: they find an asset (a company stock or an ETF) with an established positive trend and wait for it to move in the opposite direction.
 Notice that it should be a short-lived retracement, not an emerging negative trend.
-Open the long position when the retracement is about to die out and the price action can be expected to go up once again.
+Consider opening the long position when the retracement is about to die out and the price action can be expected to go up once again.
 The same can be done on a negative trend.
-Wait for a downward trend demonstrate limited upward movement (again, not a full-fledged) and open a short position when the price is at its local maximum.
+Wait for a downward trend demonstrate limited upward movement (again, not a full-fledged) and consider opening a short position when the price is at its local maximum.

 Do you remember support and resistance levels?
 This strategy aims to put them to good use.
 Usually when the asset price reaches a certain threshold that it is unable to surpass (called the resistance), it will retrace back and trade at lower levels.
 However, as many technical experts believe, when the asset price goes above the resistance level, it can be expected to continue its upward rally.
 Notice that sometimes the price action can move above and below the resistance level freely and this strategy won’t work.

 Probably the most promising strategy for those interested in fundamental analysis.
 We all know that major news and events are critically important in the world of trading.
 Almost any asset, be it a national currency, a cryptocurrency, a stock or a commodity, can be moved by a major economic/political event.
 Good news tends to move the asset price higher, bad news — lower.
 If everything is that simple, what’s so complicated about news trading?
 Predicting the news before it hits the market and making a correct forecast is hard.
 Sometimes markets behave illogically, and overall positive news triggers a price decrease.
 So, you have to be prepared for that.